 This service is provided in addition to the National Advanced Flu Vaccination Service and includes a top-up element to cover additional groups of patients, e.g. carers, asylum seekers and the homeless, as well as providing vaccination for those aged 2-18.

-There is also provision for pneumococcal vaccination to eligible cohorts.
+There is also provision for pneumococcal vaccination to eligible cohorts and MenACWY for 18-24-year-olds living permanently or temporarily in London.